AI Pose Analysis and Kinematic Profiling of Range-of-Motion Variations in Resistance Training: Introduction

 A growing body of research in resistance training suggests that exercising at longer muscle lengths may confer distinct advantages for muscular adaptation.
 Specifically, training muscles in a lengthened position has been shown to promote hypertrophy \citep{maeo2023triceps, kassiano2023greater} and induce larger improvements in dynamic strength as compared to training in shortened positions \citep{pedrosa2022partial, pedrosa2023training, androulakis2024optimizing}.
 In fact, recent research suggests that performing exercises through a partial range of motion (pROM) in the lengthened portion of the movement can elicit adaptations that are comparable to those achieved using a full range of motion (fROM), which has been considered the gold standard for optimizing strength and hypertrophy \citep{newmire2018partial, kassiano2023roms, ottinger2023muscle, warneke2023physiology, wolf2023partial}.
 These findings have been amplified by the science-based lifting community, particularly through online forums and social media content \citep{RenaissancePeriodization,youtubeYouTube}.

-Despite the robust evidence, translating these insights into practical training recommendations remains nontrivial.
-Most studies on range of motion (ROM) in resistance training either measure performance across multiple predefined joint-angle intervals \citep[e.g.,][]{kassiano2023greater} or use qualitative labels such as “full” and “partial” repetitions \citep[e.g.,][]{wolf2025lengthened}.
-This introduces ambiguity about which joint angles constitute a partial repetition, whether those definitions are consistent across exercises with different strength curves, and whether the achieved ROM during training matches the intended prescription.
-Furthermore, most studies also concentrate on a single exercise, potentially limiting generalizability even when precise joint-angle definitions are defined.
-Moreover, while many studies use randomized controlled trials to compare outcomes -- such as muscle thickness or strength -- between groups \citep[e.g.,][]{pedrosa2023training, varovic2025effects}, detailed aspects of movement execution are overlooked, such as repetition tempo, the durations of concentric and eccentric phases of an exercise, and the within-set variability under different ROM conditions.
-As a result, sources of movement variation and their effects on performance remain under-explored \citep{martinez2022bench}.
-Consequently, it is unclear whether performance differences arise solely from a reduced ROM and whether exercise-specific effects play a role.
-Finally, the absence of motion analyses, due to the cost and logistical complexity of employing laboratory motion-capture systems, further limits understanding of how kinematic and temporal factors may contribute to the performance and adaptation differences reported in the extant literature.
+Despite the robust evidence of physiological adaption, translating these insights into practical recommendations remains nontrivial.
+Most studies on range of motion (ROM) in resistance training either measure performance across multiple predefined joint-angle intervals \citep[e.g.,][]{kassiano2023greater} or rely on qualitative labels such as “full” and “partial” repetitions \citep[e.g.,][]{wolf2025lengthened}.
+This introduces ambiguity regarding which joint angles constitute a partial repetition, whether those definitions are consistent across exercises with different strength curves (i.e., how a muscle’s force-producing capacity varies across joint angles and over an exercise’s range of motion), and whether the ROM achieved during training matches the intended prescription.
+Furthermore, most studies concentrate on a single exercise, potentially limiting generalizability even when precise joint-angle definitions are defined.
+Moreover, while many studies use randomized controlled trials to compare outcomes -- such as muscle thickness or strength -- across groups \citep[e.g.,][]{pedrosa2023training, varovic2025effects}, detailed aspects of \textit{movement execution} are often overlooked, including repetition duration, the relative durations of concentric and eccentric phases, and between-exercise and between-participant variability under different ROM conditions.
+As a result, the development of precise, execution-level training guidance and actionable coaching cues remain underexplored.
+Finally, the limited use of motion analysis -- largely due to the cost and logistical complexity of laboratory-based motion capture systems -- further constrains understanding of how kinematic factors contribute to the adaptation differences reported in the literature \citep[e.g.,][]{orangi2025effects}.